ozgunozerk/state-shift/README.md

 > [!TIP]
 > People cannot die twice!

-With this library, you can ensure that your methods respect the logical state transitions, preventing awkward situations like trying to "double-die."
+With this library, you can ensure that your methods respect the logical state transitions, preventing awkward situations like trying to `player.die().die()`;

-This library lets you have above mentioned type-safe methods, without:
+This library lets you have above mentioned type-safe methods, *WITHOUT*:
 - duplicating your structs (one for `Dead` state and one for `Alive` state)
 - writing runtime checks
 - hurting the performance of your code